NEVER power wash your roof.

 So.
 On your dry but overcast day, load up your favorite garden sprayer with equal parts laundry-strength or stronger chlorine bleach and water.
 If you use bleach that’s stronger than laundry-strength, you just stand a slightly better chance of getting the whole job done in one pass.

 Now that your favorite garden sprayer is loaded up with equal parts bleach and water on a decidedly dry but overcast day, spray the roof with the sprayer which is full of the aforementioned bleach and water.
 You might need a ladder (be careful!), you might not.
-If you find that you actually have to walk around on your roof to hit everything, consider calling your friendly, local Denver roofing company to come take care of this slippery, high-off-the-ground job for you.
+If you find that you actually have to walk around on your roof to hit everything, consider calling your friendly, local roofing contractors in Denver, CO to come take care of this slippery, high-off-the-ground job for you.

 But, if it’s full DIY speed ahead, once the roof is sprayed with bleach and water via your favorite garden sprayer on a dry but overcast day, let it sit there for 15-20 minutes.
 This is the part of the process that gets jeopardized by rain and sun.